When is Daytona 500 in 2020? Date, start time, TV schedule for the race and classification

 MORE: Why does Jimmie Johnson retire from the races?

 The first race of the 2020 season of the NASCAR Cup represents the beginning of the end of the "Generation 6,quot; cars before the "Next Gen,quot; cars mentioned above are presented next year.
 It also marks the first race of the last season of seven-time champion Jimmie Johnson in the driver's seat, as the legend of Hendrick Motorsports announced in November that he will retire after 2020.
-The two-time Daytona 500 winner has one more chance of winning a sixth record.
+The two-time winner of the Daytona 500 Miles has a chance to win a sixth record.
 Cup Championship

 Below is everything you need to know to see the 500 Daytona 500 of 2020 on Fox, the 17th presentation of the most prestigious NASCAR race network.